 3. Sheridan Center Resources to Help You and Your Students

-- Sheridan Center staff members Dr. Stacy Kastner (Associate Director of the Writing Center) and Dr. Jessica Metzler (Associate Director, Humanities and Social Sciences) are available for 1:1 consultations.
-To arrange a consultation on designing a WRIT course, developing writing assignments, responding to student writing, or assessing writing assignments, please email [email protected].
+- To arrange a consultation on designing a WRIT course, developing writing assignments, responding to student writing, or assessing writing assignments, please email [email protected].

-- You may encourage students to visit the Writing Center, where they can spend 60-minutes working one-on-one with a Writing Associate, Coach, or English Language Learning Specialist on clearly articulating and persuasively arranging their ideas in writing.
-Please put students who are seeking regular (weekly or bi-weekly) practice with a Writing Associate or Coach in touch with the Associate Director ([email protected]).
-We do request that faculty not require Writing Center appointments because our staff has found that students are more productive when they are self-motivated.
+- You may encourage students to visit the Writing Center, where they can spend 60-minutes working one-on-one with a Writing Associate or English Language Support Specialist on clearly articulating and persuasively arranging their ideas in writing.
+If you wish to require Writing Center visits for your course, please first contact the Writing Center at [email protected].

-- Additionally, you may contact the Associate Director ([email protected]) if you would like the Writing Center to visit your classes to facilitate peer response sessions and/or writing groups.
+- Additionally, you may contact us if you would like the Writing Center to visit your classes to facilitate peer response sessions and/or writing groups.
 The Writing Center is also available to develop a workshop or presentation that addresses the needs of a faculty member’s particular course and writing objectives.